 Predation is a threat to winter-run Chinook salmon, especially in the Delta where there are high densities of non-native fish that prey on outmigrating salmon (NMFS 2009).
 Modification of natural channel margins and riparian habitats, colonization of non-native SAV and FAV, as well as artificial instream structures may change the natural predator-prey dynamics favoring predators (NMFS 2009).
 Habitat for fish predators generally consists of a specific suite of attributes that allow them to forage more efficiently, such as dark locations adjacent to light locations or deep pools that allow the predator to hide and ambush their prey.
 There are multiple locations in the Delta that contain these physical attributes and attract predatory fish that prey upon covered fish species.

 BDCP Objective #2

-Reduce predation e predatory fish.
+Reduce susceptibility to, and impact of predation by non-native predatory fish on juvenile outmigrants.